 Willows form the numerous and diverse genus Salix, which consists of over 400 species of deciduous shrubs and trees.
-Willow tree varieties come in many shapes and forms, from tiny creeping alpine willows through to stunning weeping willow trees.
+The best Willow tree varieties come in many shapes and forms, from tiny creeping alpine willows through to stunning weeping willow trees.
 While their looks and origin might vary, most willows (except alpine varieties) thrive in damp conditions and feel at home in water meadows, wetlands, and riverbanks.

 Many willow tree varieties are native to the United Kingdom.
 Species such as White Willow (Salix Alba), Basket Willow (Salix Viminalis) and the Goat Willow (Salix Caprea) have been thriving in the British Isles ever since the glaciers melted after the last ice age and they were still part of the mainland.